igonz/comp680site/index.md

 Tasks | Status
 ------|-------
 Create Cloud SQL instance | DONE
-Create Storage bucket on Google Storage where pictures will be stored | TO DO Implement functionality for users to upload image to cloud storage | TO DO Implement functionality to take picture on Mobile | TO DO Implement functionality to select picture from Mobile | TODO Create REST service which connects to SQL | DONE Implement Google authentication | TODO
+Create Storage bucket on Google Storage where pictures will be stored | DONE Implement functionality for users to upload image to cloud storage | DONE Implement functionality to take picture on Mobile | DONE Implement functionality to select picture from Mobile | DONE Create REST service which connects to SQL | DONE Implement Google authentication | DONE
-Implement Google authentication token with REST | TODO
+Implement Google authentication token with REST | Work in Progress

 ## Sprint 2:
 Objective: Integrate Google Vision API to identify score numbers from uploaded images and store them in an SQL database as well as make them available for viewing by other users.